pkpkpk/cljs-node-io/docs/readable-streams.md

   + ```(FileInputStream. fileable {opts} ) ``` -> ch
   + Be aware that, unlike the default value set for highWaterMark on a readable stream (16 kb), the stream returned by this method has a default value of 64 kb for the same parameter.
   + __options__
-    - options can include start and end values to read a range of bytes from the file instead of the entire file.
+    - options can include `start` and `end` values to read a range of bytes from the file instead of the entire file.
-      - Both start and end are inclusive and start at 0.
+      - Both are inclusive and start at 0.
     - The encoding can be any one of those accepted by Buffer.
     - If fd is specified, ReadStream will ignore the path argument and will use the specified file descriptor.
       - this means no 'open' event is emitted